-Koh Tao Beaches & Bays
+Koh Tao Beaches and Bays

-On June 18, 1899, His Majesty King Chulalongkorn – Rama V (1853 – 1910) visited Koh Tao, and had his initials carved on a large boulder at Laem Jor Por Ror on the southern end of Sairee Beach.
-It is now a place of worship and reverence for local residents and visiting Thai people.
+On June 18, 1899, His Majesty King Chulalongkorn – Rama V (1853 – 1910) visited Koh Tao and had his initials carved on a large boulder at Laem Jor Por Ror on the southern end of Sairee Beach.
+It is now a place of worship and reverence for residents and visiting Thai people.

 King Rama V statue in Koh Tao located at Jor Por Ror cape.